-Suppose the worker’s injury was caused by a negligent third party, such as the manufacturer of a defective tool.
+Suppose a negligent third party, such as the manufacturer of a defective tool caused the worker’s injury.
 In that case, the worker might be able to file a third-party personal injury lawsuit.
 The difference between filing a personal injury claim and a workers’ compensation claim is that for a personal injury claim, you must be able to prove that the at-fault party’s negligence was the direct cause of your injury.
-In a workers’ compensation claim, you must prove that the injury occurred while doing regular work tasks.
+In a workers’ compensation claim, you must prove that the injury occurred during regular work tasks.
 Your Alabama workers’ compensation lawyers will explain how each works and which applies to your case.

-In Alabama, there were 83 fatal workplace injuries in 2017, which is down by 17 from the previous year, according to the U.S. Bureau of Labor Statistics. .
+There were 83 fatal workplace injuries in Alabama in 2017, down by 17 from the previous year, according to the U.S. Bureau of Labor Statistics. .

-There is no limit to the type of injury covered by workers’ compensation.
-The injury must have been sustained while the worker was performing regular work tasks.
+There is no limit to the type of injury workers' compensation cover.
+The injury must have been sustained while the worker performed regular work tasks.
 Some examples of the most common types of workplace injuries include:

 The following is a list of some of the more common types of occupational diseases as compiled by the International Labour Organization (ILO):